mintdotco/steam-deck-optimization-guide-updated/README.md

 ### Decky

 > Decky Loader is a homebrew plugin launcher for the Steam Deck.
-It can be used to stylize your menus, change system sounds, adjust your screen saturation, change additional system settings, and more.
+It can be used to stylize your menus, find great deals, change system sounds, adjust your screen saturation, change additional system settings, and more.

 [![](https://flat.badgen.net/badge/icon/decky-loader?icon=github&label)](https://github.com/SteamDeckHomebrew/decky-loader)